ArenKDesai/Aren-s-Notes/SSDs and RAID.md

 - speeds closer to CPUs
 - No mechanical parts, use transistors
 - NAND-based technology
-- Higher cost per bit than
+- Higher cost per bit than hard drives, but better performance
+-